 The Carrera's speed system has a moderate pressure, and feels very efficient.
 Very fast for a B wing, with excellent glide.
 I couldn't quite get full bar as my speed system was set up a bit too long.
 Next time!

 First feelings from my first flights: A very impressive all-round XC wing!

-The Carrera is probably the hottest B I’ve flown to date.
+The Carrera is definitely the hottest EN B wing I've flown to date.
 It feels and flies much more like a C than a B, which is not entirely surprising for a wing with an aspect ratio higher than most C wings!
-Best suited to highly experienced XC pilots ‘stepping down’ from a C or D wing, or up from a high B wing.
+Best suited to highly experienced XC pilots 'stepping down' from a C or D wing, or up from a high B wing.
 Absolutely NOT suitable as a first wing!
-As Gin himself says, the Carrera is a high performance XC wing for “Experienced thermal/XC pilots”.

 The Flybubble team need to test fly the Carrera some more in a wider variety of conditions to get a fuller picture.
 Our opinion might change, so contact us directly for the latest information if you’re considering buying one.

 Carlo flew the Carrera size M at an all-up weight of 102 Kg in windy, gusty pre-frontal conditions with sometimes rather lumpy, holey air.
 He stopped testing to save a low airtime pilot, see our video: Paragliding Safety: How to Avoid the Rotor